Colimits of internal categories: Coequalisers of arrows that agree on objects

 Note that the previous proposition is trivial in $\Cat$ since discrete Conduch\'{e} functors are examples of exponentiable functors, and so pullback along them has right adjoint, so preserves all colimits.
 In fact, for any elementary topos $\E$, \cite[Theorem 2.37]{johnstone1977topos} tells us that Conduch\'{e} fibrations are exponentiable in $\CatE$ and so this result is only notable in the cases in which $\E$ is more general.

 In Lemma~\ref{lem: pullback stable codescent coequalisers implies pullback stable coequalisers in E} we prove the converse of the above result.
-This in particular tells us that Conduch\'{e} fibrations are not always exponentiable in $\CatE$; when $\E$ does not have pullback stable coequalisers, Conduch\'{e} fibrations in $\CatE$ cannot be exponentiable.
+This in particular tells us that Conduch\'{e} fibrations are not always exponentiable in $\CatE$; when $\E$ does not have pullback-stable coequalisers, Conduch\'{e} fibrations in $\CatE$ cannot be exponentiable.

 In light of Corollary~\ref{Corollary coequifiers}, Proposition~\ref{lem: pullback stable coequalisers that agree on objects} implies coequifiers in $\CatE$ are stable under pullback along discrete Conduch\'{e} fibrations.